Nearly One in Five Iowa Patients Experience Medical Errors

 - If a test or treatment is being administered, find out why it is needed and how it can help you.

-Our experienced attorneys focus on obtaining compensation for those who have been injured or left grieving caused by the negligence of others.
-If you or a loved one has been injured by a medial professional’s negligence, contact Galligan Law today at 800-217-9312.
+Our experienced personal injury attorneys focus on obtaining compensation for those who have been injured or left grieving caused by the negligence of others.
+If you or a loved one has been injured by a medical professional’s negligence, contact Galligan Law today at 800-217-9312.